Wānaka: History

 European settlement began in the Upper Clutha River Valley in the 1850s, with the establishment of sheep stations by runholders.
 The first station was at Albert Town, the only place where settlers could ford the Clutha River.
 The present site of Wānaka was first surveyed in 1863.
 Gold was discovered in the nearby Cardrona valley in 1862 with many joining the gold rush.
 Settlement increased in Pembroke during the 1870s because of timber milling in the Matukituki Valley that used Lake Wānaka for transport.

 Mass tourism began in 1867 when Theodore Russell opened the first hotel, and with the world's first sheepdog trials.
 The first school in the area was opened in Albert Town in 1868.
 The Pembroke post office opened in 1873; the Pembroke school opened in 1880 (it became the Wanaka District High School in 1940).
 In 1885 the Commercial Hotel opened in Pembroke, and in 1887 the Wanaka Library opened on Ardmore Street.
 In 1922, the First Wānaka Hotel was destroyed by fire and was replaced the following year by the Wanaka Public Hall.
 Wānaka was connected to the national electricity grid in 1940.

 Wānaka proved a very popular tourist destination because of its borderline continental climate and easy access to snow and water.
 With the development of Treble Cone (1968) and Cardrona ski fields (1980), Wānaka grew in popularity as a winter destination.

+Wānaka expanded rapidly in the early 2000s, with annual growth peaking at 11% in 2002 when the population reached 5,000 residents.
+The population passed 10,000 in 2014, and by 2025 had increased to over 18,000 people - over a third of the Queenstown-Lakes District.